jwang123/jwang123.github.io/_posts/2016-11-02-Interpreting-PCA.md

 - if there are only two components, the two correlations (with the first and second components) of each variable can be used to plot the variable on a cartesian plane and all points would rest on the perimeter of a unit circle
 - but you will most likely need more than two components, in which case the variable will be positioned inside the unit circle.
     - the closer a variable is to the perimeter, the more important those components are to explaining variance in that variable

+#### Interpreting biplots

+- length of the lines approximates the variances of the variables
+    - longer the line, the higher is the variance
+- cosine of the angle between
+the lines, approximates the correlation between the variables they represent

 ## Clustering gene expression data